Phishing, spoofing, and good old fashioned scams are some of the ways con artists target you and your money.

 2. Opt out of pre-approved credit and insurance offers

-Click the link above or call 1-888-5-OPT-OUT.
+Click here to opt out of pre-approved credit card offers or call 1-888-5-OPT-OUT.
 Opting out online will last five years.
 To permanently opt out, click on the link above and mail in the form.

 4. Unsubscribe from unwanted mass marketing emails